lingliw/panTool/padocTool/input/articles/redis-cache/cache-redis-cache-arm-provision.md

 environment you are deploying to.
 Do not define parameters for values that will always stay the same.
 Each parameter value is used in the template to define the resources that are deploy.

 We will describe each parameter in the template.
-### redisCacheName

-The name of the Azure Redis Cache to create.

-    "redisCacheName": {
-      "type": "string"
-    }

-### redisCacheSKU
+### cacheSKUName

 The pricing tier of the new Azure Redis Cache.

-    "redisCacheSKU": {
+    "cacheSKUName": {
       "type": "string",
-      "allowedValues": [ "Basic", "Standard" ],
+      "allowedValues": [
+        "Basic",
+        "Standard"
+      ],
-      "defaultValue": "Standard"
+      "defaultValue": "Basic",
+      "metadata": {
+        "description": "The pricing tier of the new Azure Redis Cache."
       }
+    },

-The template defines the values that are permitted for this parameter (Basic or Standard), and assigns a default value (Standard) if no value is specified.
+The template defines the values that are permitted for this parameter (Basic or Standard), and assigns a default value (Basic) if no value is specified.
 Basic provides a single node with multiple sizes available up to 53 GB.
 Standard provides two-node Primary/Replica with multiple sizes available up to 53 GB and 99.9% SLA.

-### redisCacheFamily
+### cacheSKUFamily

 The family for the sku.

-    "redisCacheFamily": {
+    "cacheSKUFamily": {
       "type": "string",
+      "allowedValues": [
+        "C"
+      ],
-      "defaultValue": "C"
+      "defaultValue": "C",
+      "metadata": {
+        "description": "The family for the sku."
       }
+    },

-### redisCacheCapacity
+### cacheSKUCapacity

 The size of the new Azure Redis Cache instance.

-    "redisCacheCapacity": {
+    "cacheSKUCapacity": {
       "type": "int",
-      "allowedValues": [ 0, 1, 2, 3, 4, 5, 6 ],
+      "allowedValues": [
+        0,
+        1,
+        2,
+        3,
+        4,
+        5,
+        6
+      ],
-      "defaultValue": 1
+      "defaultValue": 0,
+      "metadata": {
+        "description": "The size of the new Azure Redis Cache instance. " }
     }

 The template defines the values that are permitted for this parameter (0, 1, 2, 3, 4, 5 or 6), and assigns a default value (1) if no value is specified.
 Those numbers correspond to following cache sizes:
 0 = 250 MB, 1 = 1 GB, 2 = 2.5 GB, 3 = 6 GB, 4 = 13 GB, 5 = 26 GB, 6 = 53 GB

-### redisCacheVersion

-The Redis server version of the new cache.

-    "redisCacheVersion": {
-      "type": "string",
-      "defaultValue": "2.8"
-    }

 ### redisCacheLocation